Ramos dedicates world record to Reyes

-Saturday's (AEST) 4-1 win away to Faroe Islands moved Ramos clear of Iker Casillas in the all-time standings thanks to his 122nd international victory, in which he scored the opening goal.
+Saturday's (NZST) 4-1 win away to Faroe Islands moved Ramos clear of Iker Casillas in the all-time standings thanks to his 122nd international victory, in which he scored the opening goal.

 The defender made his senior Spain debut in March 2005 as a teenager and has won the FIFA World Cup and two European Championships during a superb international career.